 This term unites the group of factors that come from outer sources.
-These motives can come from family, professional environment, competitions, contests etc. The motives of this sort encourage the person to deal with the outer world of other people as there is no other way to achieve the particular goals.
+These motives can come from family, professional environment, competitions, contests, etc. The motives of this sort encourage the person to deal with the outer world of other people as there is no other way to achieve particular goals.
 It means that they involve the diversity of social reasons as well as stereotypes.
-Cultural background, age and gender, level of education, country of residence, religion and family status – these and many other factors can form and correct the reasons coming from outside and motivating people to communicate and behave this or that way.
-In the vast majority of cases, extrinsic motivation is a seek of reward, which can be tangible (money, prizes, diplomas, certificates, trophies, medals etc.) and intangible (praise, support, recognition etc.).
-The situation of competition itself presents the strong extrinsic motive: some of us are more motivated with not the prize we get but purely with the understanding that we won the others.
+Cultural background, age, and gender, level of education, country of residence, religion and family status – these and many other factors can form and correct the reasons coming from outside and motivating people to communicate and behave this or that way.
+In the vast majority of cases, extrinsic motivation is a seek of reward, which can be tangible (money, prizes, diplomas, certificates, trophies, medals, etc.) and intangible (praise, support, recognition, etc.).
+The situation of the competition itself presents the strong extrinsic motive: some of us are more motivated with not the prize we get but purely with the understanding that we won the others.
 Moreover, this factor can become even stronger in the case when there is direct support from others like friends or followers.

 These factors should be the object of thorough research for UX designers as they actually present the doors opening the digital products to the world.
 The motivation via rewards has been widely used in all the kinds of games – without it for many users, a game usually doesn’t make sense – it should present the real goal which is achievable and stimulates persistence in the process of getting it.
 The wide invasion of the internet technologies and social networking added the element of constant competition with others strengthening the power of outer sources of motivation.

 However, this mechanism of attracting and retaining users is applied in the variety of digital products now, including those which are far from games in their traditional understanding.
-When you are marked as the most loyal customer or are promised to be given a discount in case of the particular purchase; when you get the certificate via the online educational platform of which you can boast to you friends via social networks; when you are marked as the top writer or top contributor on the blog platform, and so on so forth – all that stuff presents the signs of extrinsic motivation.
+When you are marked as the most loyal customer or are promised to be given a discount in case of the particular purchase; when you get the certificate via the online educational platform of which you can boast to your friends via social networks; when you are marked as the top writer or top contributor on the blog platform, and so on so forth – all that stuff presents the signs of extrinsic motivation.
 And that’s not bad: that’s just the way to make specific activities reasoned, which is crucial for most users.
 The trick is to find which reason works for this particular audience.

 Snake Battle App based on the extrinsic motives of winning the battle and getting rewards